neatudarius/beman/guidelines/code-review.md

 * External contributions must be reviewed by a code owner.
 If the tagged owner is unavailable, please ping another or request a review via [Discourse](https://discourse.bemanproject.org).

 * Internal contributions also require a review from a code owner.
 However, if no review is received within 24 hours, the code owner can merge the PR.
 If issues arise the responsible code owner should resolve.
-  - Note: Internal contributors require to have admin rights to bypass the review process in exception cases.
-Please ping Beman Leads or on [Discourse](https://discourse.bemanproject.org) to request admin rights ahead.
+  - Note: Internal contributors must have admin rights to bypass the review process in exception cases.
+Please ping Beman Leads or on [Discourse](https://discourse.bemanproject.org) to request admin rights.